 The Beirut Exchange program rests on two tracks:

-Academic - Participants will attend a series of lectures and colloquia led by leading academics and public intellectuals.
+Academic - Participants will attend a series of lectures and colloquia led by leading academics and public intellectuals in Lebanon.
 Topics will include: The Arab Uprisings; The Syrian conflict and its regional implications; The Special Tribunal for Lebanon; The United Nations as peacekeeper and mediator; Engaging political Islam; Asymmetrical conflict: The July 2006 Lebanon War; Human Rights in Lebanon and the wider Middle East; Sectarianism and its deployment, as well as a range of other topics.

-Dialogue with Leaders - Participants will have the opportunity to meet, listen and engage leading social, political and economic leaders from across the spectrum in Lebanon - with a particular (though not exclusive) emphasis on exposure to Islamist and opposition currents.
+Dialogue with Leaders - Participants will have the opportunity to meet, listen and engage leading social, political and economic actors from across the spectrum in Lebanon - with a particular (though not exclusive) emphasis on exposure to Islamist and opposition currents.

-NOTE: Due to the current security situation in Lebanon, the Tenth Beirut Exchange will restrict its meetings in and around Beirut, although at least one trip to the North and one trip to the South is planned.
+NOTE: Due to the current security situation in Lebanon, the Eleventh Beirut Exchange will generally restrict its meetings in and around Beirut, although at least one trip to the North and one trip to the South is planned.